KinsonDigital/VelaptorDocs/README.md

 ### **Build**

-Use the command `pnpm build` to produce a production build of the site.
+Use the command `pnpm build` or `docusaurus build` to produce a production build of the site.
 This command puts the production build into the `build` directory and can be served using any static content hosting service.

 ### **Serve Build Locally**